Savage Rifts Framework And Race List

 Psi-Slinger*: A shootist who uses psionic energy to deflect energy and super-charge their bullets, along with other tricks.
 See also the Gunslinger, above.
 (A&M, p.
 22)

-Psi-Warrior*: A skilled martial artist from Psyscape who wields a psi-sword and psi-shield, who can simultaneously improve the potency of their bare hands and psi-sword, until the latter is nearly as strong as the Cyber-Knight's, above.
+Psi-Warrior* (or "Duelist"): A skilled martial artist who wields a psi-sword and psi-shield.
+They can simultaneously improve the potency of their bare hands and psi-sword, until the latter is nearly as strong as the Cyber-Knight's, above.
 (A&M, p.
 23)

 RCSG Scientist*: An ex-Coalition "Rifts Control Study Group" expert on the supernatural, who excels at identifying threats and figuring out how to stop them.
 Note that Strain doesn't affect "Recognize the Arcane."
 Change the name to "Rogue Scientist" for a non-Coalition version.
 (EOH, p.
 18)